-In order to account for labour market changes, there are also additional variables imputed marking new unemployed in 2009-2011 (with a separate dummy variable for each year).
-This has been done on the basis of Eurostat LFS information showing relative increase in unemployment by age, gender and education since 2007 and the year in question.
-The new unemployed in EUROMOD dataset have been chosen randomly within a corresponding cell of employed people aged 15-74 so that the same relative increase in unemployment is reached.
+In order to account for labour market changes, there are also additional variables imputed marking new unemployed and employed in 2008-2011 (with separate dummy variables for each year).
+2011 employment statuses are also used for 2012.
+This has been done on the basis of Eurostat LFS information showing relative increase in employment rate by age, gender and education since 2007 and the year in question.
+The new unemployed (employed) in EUROMOD dataset have been chosen randomly within a corresponding cell of employed (unemployed) people aged 15-74 so that the same relative change in employment rate is reached.
 An employed person is defined as the one with either employment or self-employment income, ignoring those who also reported having an unemployment spell in the income reference period or in receipt of unemployment benefit as well as students (unless had been also working full year).
 All related variable adjustments for new unemployed are done in EUROMOD (in the 'policy' called empl\ee).